 The College is not aware of any current facts, decisions, or conditions, other than the effect of unfunded depreciation described below, that are expected to have a significant effect on the financial position or results of operations during this fiscal year beyond those unknown variations which have a global effect on virtually all types of business operations.
 The College continues to update facilities as budgets allow.
-Pending capital projects include infrastructure projects to update the HVAC system throughout the College.
-In addition, the College is working vigorously to secure funding for a new Health Sciences Building.
+Pending capital projects include continued infrastructure projects to update and modernize the College.
+In addition, the College continues to work vigorously to secure funding sources for a new Health Sciences building.
 The unfunded depreciation expenses are likely to have a significant negative impact on the Changes in Net Position.
 Other than the issue of unfunded depreciation, the College's overall financial position is strong.
 The College anticipates the current fiscal year will be similar to the last and will maintain a close watch over resources to maintain the College's ability to react to unknown internal and external issues.